 Joining a group plan?
 If someone invites you to join their group, you'll get an email with information on how to accept.

-To make sure your phone doesn't lose power during setup, keep it plugged in until you’re done with setup.
+- Keep your plugged in until you’re done with the setup.

-Before you can get texts on your Android device, turn iMessage off on your Apple devices.
+- Before you can get texts on your new device, turn iMessage off on your Apple devices.
 Otherwise, text messages might go there instead and you won't see them.

-For any group texts you were a part of, you'll have to create new threads on your Android device and include all participants.
+- For any group texts you were a part of, you'll have to create new threads on your new device and include all participants.
 You won't receive new messages from existing iMessage group threads once you make the switch.

 Insert your SIM card.
-If you have a Pixel 2 or Pixel 2 XL, you can skip this step and turn on your phone.
+If you have a Pixel 2 and up, you can skip this step and turn on your phone.
 If you use a dual SIM device, use the primary SIM slot.

-- Open the Project Fi app to complete your activation.
+- Open the Google Fi app to complete your activation.

-- Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Project Fi.
+- Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Google Fi.